Elaine, From Singapore, Teaching English Online in ChileBy Krzl Light Nuñes

 How has your experience as a learning and development specialist helped you as an English teacher?

 The other thing that was also very helpful for my students was that my background was in a corporate setting.
 I remember having a group class with two guys.
-One of the guys said, “I’m starting to be nervous because I’m going to take over this global supply weekly call with participants from different parts of the world.
-So, everything is going to be in English.
+One of the guys said, “I’m starting to get nervous because I’m going to take over this global supply weekly call with participants from different parts of the world.
+So, everything is going to be in English.”

 I said, “We can prepare you for this.
 We’re going to have a mock call so that by the time you actually have to make the call, you will be less nervous and you won’t be stumbling over your English.”
 I told him, “My job is to make sure that you are confident when you start, and maybe you lose only 10% to 20% of that confidence at the end and not all the way.”
 That actually helped.
 He had the call and he said it was great!